mwiens91/twitch-game-notify/README.md

 ## Rate limits

 Using a Twitch API client ID allows for 30 API queries per minute.
-When you first start up twitch-game-notify, you're going to be using 3 API queries per online streamer that's playing a game you've specified.
-When you've been running twitch-game-notify for awhile, most of the static API data is going to have been cached and you're going be using about 1 API query per online streamer playing a game you've specified.
+When you first start up twitch-game-notify, you're going to be using up to 3 API queries per streamer you've specified.
+When you've been running twitch-game-notify for awhile, most of the static API data will be cached and you're going be using ~1 API query streamer.

-As a rough estimate, if you have `N` streamers on your list, you're going to want to have a `query-period` of something like `N` seconds.
+As a rough estimate, if you have `N` streamers on your list, you're going to want to have a `query-period` of a little above `2*N` seconds.

-That said, there's *lots* of room for query optimization, so if you're not happy about the `query-period` that you need to use, please contact me or raise an issue and I'll cook up something where you can cut your `query-period` down by at least an order of magnitude.